kyliewake/kyliewebsite/content/blog/Blog.md

 That wasn't very nice, was it?

-The "new" command uses an archetype to create the post file.
+The new command uses an archetype to create the post file.
 Hugo created an empty default archetype file, but that causes an error when there's a theme.
 For me, the workaround was to create an archetypes file specifically for the post type.

 ```
 $ vi themes/zafta/archetypes/post.md
 +++
-Description = ""
+Description =
 Tags = []
 Categories = []
 +++